 - Inspect the card reader.

-- Connect the card reader to a power source using the supplied USB cable.
+- Connect the card reader to a power source using the supplied USB-C cable.

-Let the battery charge for at least an hour and a half while you continue with the next steps. - Use Bluetooth pairing to connect the card reader with a phone or other mobile device.
+Let the battery charge for at least an hour and a half while you continue with the next steps. - Connect the card reader to a phone or other mobile device.

-When you have completed these steps, you are ready to make transactions.
+When you have completed these steps, you are ready to make transactions and install mandatory updates.

 Inspect the card reader

-Because card readers process sensitive card data, you must verify that the reader you received is the correct one, supplied by Adyen, and hasn't been tampered with.
+Because card readers process sensitive card data, you must verify that the reader you received is the correct one, supplied by Adyen, and has not been tampered with.

 -

-Verify that the box containing the reader hasn't been opened and that the security seal is intact.
+Verify that the shipping box containing the reader has not been opened and that the tamper-evident security packing tape is intact.

-If you have access to the Adyen Customer Area, log in and under Point of sale > Orders and returns find the order for your reader.
+If you have access to the Adyen Customer Area, log in and under In-person payments > Orders and returns find the order for your reader.
 Then:

 - Verify that the serial number (S/N) on the box is the same as in the Customer Area.